 If you’ve been approved for a car loan or a mortgage with fair credit, you might think that getting a personal loan will be a snap.
 It’s not quite as simple to qualify for these loans for one simple reason.

 Personal loans are unsecured loans, which means that a lender doesn’t attach collateral to your loan.
 If you don’t make your mortgage or car payment, the lender can simply repossess those assets.
 Personal loans rely on trust, so are riskier for a lender.
-Lenders base their loan decisions almost entirely on your credit report and score.
+Lenders base eligibility and rates on your credit report and score.

 Your credit score is a reflection of your financial reputation.
 FICO® Scores are an accumulation of several important financial factors, taken from your credit report and weighted depending on their importance.